 The help of good leadership is invaluable with an undertaking like we had here at Bayonne.
-We had to properly close a landfill working with the Department of Environmental Protection, install a methane and leachate recapture, transfer and processing system, construct a public access walkway that circumferences the site, create 16 acres of mitigated wetland habitat, build a ferry dock and heliport and design a links golf course.
+We had to properly close a landfill working with the Department of Environmental Protection, install a methane and leachate recapture, transfer, and processing system, construct a public access walkway that circumferences the site, create 16 acres of mitigated wetland habitat, build a ferry dock and heliport and design a links golf course.

-The old landscape that was dead flat now had 90 feet of elevation gain derived from the processing and placing of 5.5 million cubic yards of dredge, 2.5 million cubic yards of clean fill and 100,000 cubic yards of plating sand.
-That was hard part; the easy part was growing the golf course in given a time frame of five months!
+The old landscape that was dead flat now had 90 feet of elevation gain derived from the processing and placing of 5.5 million cubic yards of the dredge, 2.5 million cubic yards of clean fill, and 100,000 cubic yards of plating sand.
+That was the hard part; the easy part was growing the golf course is given a time frame of five months!
 Oh, by the way, it turned out to be the hottest and driest summer on record in New Jersey and the only available water source we had to work with was from two fire hydrants at either end of the property.

-I have had the most positive experiences with assistants, interns and full-time crew staff when they take pride in the work they do, have a commitment to excellence and a sense of urgency when completing tasks.
+I have had the most positive experiences with assistants, interns, and full-time crew staff when they take pride in the work they do, have a commitment to excellence, and a sense of urgency when completing tasks.

-I’m a “hands on” leader so if something needs attention on the golf course, I’ll be the first person to pick up a string trimmer or a bunker rake and get it done.
+I’m a “hands-on” leader so if something needs attention on the golf course, I’ll be the first person to pick up a string trimmer or a bunker rake and get it done.
 I would never have even been given the chance to do what I’m doing now if I wasn’t able to perform every job on the golf course.

 As a confirmation of the dream Eric had and the work that my staff and I performed, we were rated number 32 in Golf Weekly’s Top 100 Modern Courses for 2008.
 I can only hope that as the course matures and fills in that it will only get better!

-I have really enjoyed simply maintaining the golf course the past two years.
-When I say simply maintaining I really mean cutting and rolling the greens daily at .110, verticutting twice a month (tees, approaches, fairways and greens), topdressing one area (tees, approaches, fairways, greens, rough) each week, cutting fairways and approaches four times a week at .300, cutting tees three times a week at .285 and hand watering the greens.
+I have really enjoyed simply maintaining the golf course for the past two years.
+When I say simply maintaining I really mean cutting and rolling the greens daily at .110, verticutting twice a month (tees, approaches, fairways, and greens), topdressing one area (tees, approaches, fairways, greens, rough) each week, cutting fairways and approaches four times a week at .300, cutting tees three times a week at .285 and hand watering the greens.
 By the way, there are no cart paths so we walk everywhere.

 We hand mow greens, tees and approaches.
 We topdress with push spreaders and during aerification (three times a year) with shovels and brooms.
 When we complete course set-up in the mornings we spilt the course in two and walk to change the cups and tee markers.